-Dr. Elliott brings a wealth of knowledge to the Geography Department.
-He currently holds the title of Professor of Geography, and is not only the Department Chair, but also the advisor and coordinator of the Ethnic Studies Program at Weber State.
-He is the current President of the Utah Geographical Society.
+While Emeritus now, Dr. Elliott brought a wealth of knowledge and experience to the Geography Department.
+He held the title of Professor of Geography, and was not only the longest serving Department Chair, but also the advisor and coordinator of the Ethnic Studies Program at Weber State.
+Additionally he was the past President of the Utah Geographical Society.
 His research interests include: Urban Systems, Historical Geography, and Cardinal Place Analysis.

 Dr. Elliott completed his B.A. in History (with a minor in Philosophy) from San Francisco State University and then spent a year at Officer Candidate School in Fort Benning, Georgia.
 He served several years as an Infantry Officer, and then returned to San Francisco State University to complete an M.A. in Cultural Geography.
 During his graduate study for a Master's Degree, he also took courses from the University of California in Chinese.